baseten/easelbender/README.md

 is as I'm not setting the transform anywhere myself.
 Doing this seems OK, but I'm not sure if it will interfere with anything should these transforms be explicitly set

+### Change log ###

+r2 05/08/2012

+- Moved Three.js Renderer to static property of GLSLFilter
+- Added GLSLFilter.hasWebGL static property to allow testing for availability
+- If WebGL is not available filter will gracefully degrade and do nothing
+- Moved texture input width and height uniforms into GLSLFilter
+- Resizing now handled internally by GLSLFilter
+- Example updated to reflect changes

+r1 03/08/2012

+- Initial release